Richmond Chambers LLP is committed to respecting your privacy and protecting your personal information

 We may also share some of your personal information with trusted third parties with whom we have service contracts in place to assist us to deliver our service to you.
 This may include our professional advisers, solicitors, accountants and auditors, IT service providers and suppliers of cloud based IT infrastructure detailed below.
 A full list of the providers with whom we may share your personal information in order to run our business is maintained, reviewed and updated regularly.
 This list is available to clients upon request.

 We will never sell, lease or hire any of your personal information to any third party for marketing or any other purpose.

 Keeping your personal information safe

 We are committed to ensuring that your information is secure, and use a variety of IT and physical measures to achieve this.
 In order to provide an efficient and modern service to you, we use a selection of carefully picked cloud based service providers.
-These include google-drive and a linked cloud-based case management system.
+These include google drive, otter.ai and solve360, a cloud-based case management system.
 We take great care to ensure that all of the providers with whom we share information and the platforms that we use comply with the highest levels of internet and online security.
 We have reviewed and approved their data security and privacy policies and have written contracts in place to safeguard your data.